 As an elected member of the Camas City Council from 2003 to 2007, she advocated for lowering taxes and more government efficiency with a strong and consistent voting record of responsible fiscal policy.

 Liz was appointed to the Washington House of Representatives in the 18th District in the summer of 2012.
-She was elected as state representative in November 2012 and is now serving her third term in the House.
+She was elected as state representative in November 2012.

 In the Legislature.
-Liz serves on the House Environment Committee, the House Local Government Committee, and she is also a member of the House Transportation Committee.
+Liz is the assistant ranking Republican on the House Local Government Committee.
+She also serves on the Labor and Workplace Standards Committee and the House Transportation Committee.
 Liz has a consistent voting record to advocate for less government, lower taxes and more freedom.
-She has introduced more than 40 bills to lower taxes, help small businesses, reform state government and protect the safety of Washington’s citizens.
+She has introduced nearly 50 bills to lower taxes, help small businesses, reform state government and protect the safety of Washington’s citizens.

-Liz is engaged to local aviator, Neil Cahoon.
+Liz and her husband, local aviator Neil Cahoon, live on their Fern Prairie farm.
 She has two grown twin children, Richard and Julianne.
 In her free time, she enjoys spending time with her family and friends.
-She also ran marathons for more than 25 years and is a Hawaii Ironman World Championship Triathalon finisher.
+She also ran marathons for more than 25 years and is a Hawaii Ironman World Championship Triathlon finisher.

 Liz remains a dedicated, hardworking state representative, focusing her passion and energy to serving the citizens of the 18th District.